 - Grains and cereals, such as bread, rice and oatmeal.

 By using your SNAP food stamps to purchase staple foods, you have a higher chance of ensuring that your household members are eating a balanced diet.
-However, keep in mind that you are also allowed to use your benefits from the Supplemental Nutrition Assistance Program for snacks and other accessory foods, as defined by the USDA, even if they are not as healthy or nutritious.
+However, keep in mind that you are also allowed to use your benefits from the Supplemental Nutrition Assistance Program for certain snacks and other accessory foods, as defined by the USDA, even if they are not as healthy or nutritious.
 Accessory foods include:

 - Chips, pretzels, granola bars and other snacks.